stew-anderson/blog/_posts/2025-10-10-critical-thinking-more-critical-now-than-ever-before.markdown

 * Who isn't in the room that should be?
 * What if we are wrong?

 Not blockers to the process, more guardrails to better thinking.
-It shifts from "What should we do?" to "How do we know this is right?"
+It shifts from "*What should we do?*" to "*How do we know this is right?*"

 ## The human edge
 Technology will continue to handle execution, but judgment, ethics, and reasoning remain human territory.